-If the advanced manufacturing and clean electricity tax credits are repealed, a report by NERA Economic Consulting projects that by 2032, New York will lose 20,300 jobs, the average household will lose \$650 in annual income, and the state's GDP will decrease by \$3.5 billion.
+According to a report by NERA Economic Consulting, with limits to the advanced manufacturing and clean electricity tax credits, New York would have lost 20,300 jobs, the average household would lose \$650 in annual income, and the state's GDP would decrease by \$3.5 billion by 2032.

-Would my energy bills go up?
+Will my energy bills go up?

-The bill eliminates programs and cuts access to key credits that lower the cost of energy.
-If the bill passes in its current form, Energy Innovation estimates that the average New York household will spend nearly \$160 more per year on energy by 2030, and \$300 more by 2035.
+The law eliminates programs and cuts access to key credits that lower the cost of energy.
+Energy Innovation estimates that the average New York household will spend nearly \$160 more per year on energy by 2030, and \$300 more by 2035.